I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioreplacefileobjectname.md

 <p>This routine should be used to replace the file object name instead of doing so manually to allow the kernel to manage the lifetime of the name correctly.</p>

-<p>Drivers should use <b>IoReplaceFileObjectName</b> to safely replace the name in a file object.
-This allows the I/O manager to control the lifetime of the buffer associated with the file object.
-Replacing a file object name directly without using <b>IoReplaceFileObjectName</b> may conflict with other uses of the name and should be avoided when possible.</p>

-<p>This routine should be used to replace the file object name instead of doing so manually to allow the kernel to manage the lifetime of the name correctly.</p>

 ## -requirements
 <table>
 <tr>